 Office Bearers

 The Chair and Vice-Chair shall be elected by the Committee from the voting Members of the Committee and normally should be from different parent organizations.
-The Chair and Vice-Chair are each elected for up to a five-year term, but not exceeding their current membership of the Committee.
-They can be re-elected for one additional term by the Committee.
+The Chair and Vice-Chair are each elected for a three-year term, but not exceeding their current membership of the Committee.
+They can be re-elected for a maximum of one additional term by the Committee.
 The Chair shall conduct the business of the Committee.
 If the Chair is unable to carry out the duties of the office, the Vice-Chair shall assume the Chair with the same powers and duties.

 The Committee shall appoint a Secretary for a five-year term which can be renewed by the Committee.
 If resources permit and at the Committee’s request, a secretary may be provided by either the Secretariat of the IHO or the IOC.
 The function of the Secretary shall be defined by the Guiding Committee.